Aisakaorz/hexo-epub-reader/README.md

 # hexo-epub-reader
 A Hexo tag plugin for inline EPUB cards with browser-based reading and download fallback.

+*(Current release: UI in Simplified Chinese — edit `epub.js` directly for English or other languages.)*

 ## Features

 - `{% epub %}` tag for per-volume cards (cover, title, release date, volume badge)